 Facilities: Refreshments, gifts, toilets, limited on-site parking (on-street parking available).
 Pond dipping equipment and garden games.
 Dogs on leads welcome.

 The castle keep, built in 1085, was built over a former Roman temple.
-The castle is now a museum that tells the history of the castle and Colchester's extensive Roman heritage.
+The castle is now a museum that tells the history of the castle and Colchester's extensive Roman heritage and beyond.
+On display are some of the most important archaeological finds in Britain.
+The exhibits include some of the very latest digital and audio technology, giving visitors a unique and informative experience.

 Opening times: all year, Mon-Sat 10am to 5pm, Sun 11am to 5pm. (closed Xmas) Admission Charge

-The bleak ruins of this castle, which overlooks the Thames estuary, has been the subject of many Constable paintings.
+The bleak ruins of this castle, which overlook the Thames estuary, has been the subject of many Constable paintings.

 Opening times: any reasonable time Free Entry

-Harwich Redoubt is a huge fortress, built circa 1810, against the threat of Napoleonic invasion.
+Harwich Redoubt is a huge fortress built around 1810, to defend against the threat of Napoleonic invasion.

 Opening times: May~Aug, daily 10am to 4pm; Sep~Apr, Sun only 10am to 4pm.
 Admission Charge